AboutScienceNewsContact

 Chief Science Officer

-Dr. Menniti is a neuroscientist with over 30 years of successful drug discovery and development experience.
+Dr. Menniti, MindImmune’s Chief Science Officer, is a neuroscientist with over 30 years of successful drug discovery and development experience

-After a career in CNS Discovery at Pfizer (1992-2009), Dr. Menniti founded two CNS-focused biotech companies, Mnemosyne Pharmaceuticals and MindImmune Therapeutics.
+After Pfizer, Dr. Menniti founded two CNS-focused biotech companies, Mnemosyne Pharmaceuticals and MindImmune Therapeutics.
 Dr. Menniti served as Chief Science Officer of Mnemosyne (2010-2015) and was the principal architect of the company’s Subunit- selective NMDA Receptor Modulators platform.
-Mnemosyne’s novel therapeutics for depression and schizophrenia were acquired by Novartis and are advancing in clinical development.
+Mnemosyne’s novel therapeutics for depression and schizophrenia were acquired by Novartis in DATE.

-Since 2015, Dr. Menniti has served as the Chief Science Officer of MindImmune and is a Ryan Research Professor of Neuroscience at the University of Rhode Island.
+Since 2015, Dr. Menniti has served as the Chief Science Officer of MindImmune and is a Ryan Research Professor of Neuroscience, at the George and Anne Ryan Institute for Neuroscience, and an adjunct Full Professor of Biomedical and Pharmaceutical Sciences at the College of Pharmacy, both at the University of Rhode Island.

 Dr. Menniti received his Ph.D. in Pharmacology from the University of North Carolina, Chapel Hill in 1987 and was a Staff Fellow in the laboratory of Dr. James W. Putney at the National Institute of Environmental Health Sciences (1988- 1992), participating in research elucidating the fundamentals of inositol phosphate and intracellular calcium signaling.